ReinaMacCredy/trading_bot/memory-bank/activeContext.md

 # Active Context: Professional Discord Trading Bot

 ## 🎯 Current Work Focus
-**CURRENT: Production Deployment Ready & Comprehensive Hosting Implementation**
+**CURRENT: Production Deployment Ready & Repository Documentation Complete**

-We have successfully completed comprehensive hosting and deployment implementation!
-The bot now has complete production-ready deployment options with professional documentation.
+We have successfully completed comprehensive hosting and deployment implementation with full repository documentation!
+The bot now has complete production-ready deployment options with all documentation updated to reflect the actual GitHub repository.
 Current focus areas include:

-- **Production deployment testing** across multiple platforms
+- **Production deployment to cfp.io.vn VPS** with complete setup instructions
+- **Repository standardization** with correct GitHub URLs and paths
 - **Monitoring and performance optimization**
 - **Advanced features development** and enhancement
 - **User onboarding** and documentation refinement

+**Recent Major Achievement: Repository Documentation Standardization** Successfully updated all documentation and configuration files with the actual GitHub repository information:

+- Updated GitHub repository URL to https://github.com/ReinaMacCredy/trading_bot
+- Standardized all git clone commands and installation instructions
+- Updated VPS deployment paths for user 'cfp' and server cfp.io.vn
+- Synchronized English and Vietnamese documentation
+- Updated Heroku deployment configuration (app.json)
+- Corrected systemd service configurations for production deployment

 **Previous Major Achievement: Professional Configuration System** Recently completed a revolutionary configuration management system that transformed the bot from a development prototype into a production-ready application.
 This involved: